Convex Potential Flows: Universal Probability Distributions with Optimal Transport and Convex Optimization

 which is equivalent to the sigmoidal flow of~\citet{huang2018neural} up to rescaling (since the weighted sum is no longer a convex sum) and a constant shift, and is monotone due to the positive weights.
 This correspondence is not surprising since a differentiable function is convex if and only if its derivative is monotonically non-decreasing.
 It also means we can parameterize an increasing function as the derivative of a convex function, which opens up a new direction for parameterizing autoregressive normalizing flows~\citep{kingma2016improved, huang2018neural, muller2019neural, jaini2019sum, durkan2019neural, wehenkel2019unconstrained}.

-\paragraph{Flows with Potential Parameterization} Also inspired by Brenier's theorem, \citet{zhang2018monge} parameterize the transform by taking the gradient of a potential, which can be thought of as the linearized Monge-Ampère equation.
-They do not require the potential to be convex since it is guaranteed to be invertible in the infinitesimal setting of continuous normalizing flows \citep{chen2018neural}.
-There exist other recent works~\citep{yang2019potential,finlay2020train,onken2020ot} that have applied the theory of optimal transport to regularize continuous-time flows to have low transport cost.
-In contrast, CP-Flow is guaranteed by construction to converge pointwise to the optimal mapping between distributions without explicit regularization (see Section~\ref{sec:theory}).
-Another recent work by \citet{finlay2020learning} is based off of entropy-regularized optimal transport, which motivates the parameterization of a continuous normalizing flow using scalar potentials.
+\paragraph{Flows with Potential Parameterization} Inspired by connections between optimal transport and continuous normalizing flows, some works~\citep{zhang2018monge, finlay2020learning,onken2020ot} have proposed to parameterize continuous-time transformations by taking the gradient of a scalar potential.
+They do not strictly require the potential to be convex since it is guaranteed to be invertible in the infinitesimal setting of continuous normalizing flows \citep{chen2018neural}.
+There exist works~\citep{yang2019potential,finlay2020train,onken2020ot} that have applied the theory of optimal transport to regularize continuous-time flows to have low transport cost.
+In contrast, we connect optimal transport with discrete-time normalizing flows, and CP-Flow is guaranteed by construction to converge pointwise to the optimal mapping between distributions without explicit regularization (see Section~\ref{sec:theory}).